 Boy is it ever!

 There we have it!
-A brief look into Robyn’s depression gaming habits, presented by Robyn, for you the GameCola faithful!
-This is by no means a comprehensive list, as I forgot a few games I like to play when feeling the fog of depression, however maybe you readers would like to share what games you play when that brain fog encompasses you, and nothing feels like anything anymore?
+A brief look into Robyn’s depression gaming habits, presented by Robyn, for you, the GameCola Faithful!
+This is by no means a comprehensive list, as I forgot a few games I like to play when feeling the fog—however, maybe you readers would like to share what games you play when that brain fog encompasses you, and nothing feels like anything anymore?